Lucia, California: First homesteader

-Wilber Harlan grew up on a ranch owned by his parents George and Esther Harlan on Lopez Point.
-His mother first arrived in the Big Sur area from San Jose in 1913 to become a school teacher at the Redwood School.
+Wilber Harlan grew up on a ranch owned by his parents George and Esther Harlan on Lopez Point, a mile north of Lucia.
+His future wife first arrived in the Big Sur area from San Jose in 1913 to become a school teacher at the Redwood School.
 George volunteered to meet the new teacher at the King City rail road station in the Salinas Valley.
-He brought her to the coast on a two-day horseback trip that included an overnight stay in Wagon Cave in the upper San Antonio River valley.
-They married and settled on the land in 1876.
+He brought her to the coast on a two-day horseback trip that included an overnight stay in Wagon Caves in the upper San Antonio River valley.
+They married and settled on the land.

-When Esther was ready to give birth, she left the coastal family ranch and visited her mother in Campbell, California until the baby was born.
-She returned south a week after her son Stan's birth.
-On the final leg of the trip, over the narrow mountain trails, he was placed in a five-gallon kerosene can, which had one side cut out and lined with blankets, then placed and tied on the pack saddle of George's favorite mule, Big Jack.